This article is about the dispute that has become known in Hanwell as ‘Fencegate’. There are lots of rumours doing the rounds. Here are the facts.

 Although Ealing Council owns most of St Margaret’s Open Space, the ownership of this small piece of land is unknown.
 It is unregistered land, which means that no-one has ever provided evidence of ownership to the Land Registry.
 However, it has been designated as Public Open Space by Ealing Council and been freely accessible to the public since the mid 1990s.
 Ealing council has treated it as part of the neighbouring park and has maintained it since the early 2000s.
 It is clearly marked as part of Ealing Parks on the council’s parks map.
 It is also designated as a Grade 1 Site of Importance for Nature Conservation (SINC).

-The Hobbayne Trust has not registered its ownership of the land with the Land Registry.
+The Hobbayne Trust’s attempt to claim ownership of the land was rejected by the Land Registry.

 That, then, is the basis of the dispute but to fully understand it we need to go back a bit and fill in some of the background.
 Here is what happened.